szilvia-csernus/book-cycle/TESTING.md

 Follow the link and click on `htmlcov`

+---

-# Testing the Stripe implementation
+# Stripe implementation tests

+## Testing Webhooks

 After successful stripe-cli installation and configuration, in VSCode we can run: